global-ad-snap/diabetic-retinopathy-classifier/README.md

 Formal ROI validation requires real-world deployment data.

+---
+## Validation & Reliability Considerations

+### Dataset Limitations

+Results are dependent on dataset scope, quality, and representativeness.
+Potential limitations include sample bias, missing data, and historical data constraints.
+External validation on independent datasets would be required before operational deployment.

+### Model Validation Approach

+Validation methods may include:

+- Train/test separation or cross-validation
+- Performance metrics relevant to the use case
+- Sensitivity to class imbalance where applicable
+- Error pattern analysis

+These steps help estimate generalization performance but do not replace real-world validation.

+### Clinical / Operational Validation Requirements

+For healthcare or high-stakes applications, additional validation typically includes:

+- Prospective evaluation in operational settings
+- Clinical or domain expert review
+- Workflow compatibility testing
+- Safety and performance monitoring after deployment

+Formal regulatory approval may be required depending on jurisdiction and intended use.

+### Performance Interpretation

+Model outputs should be interpreted cautiously:

+- Predictions support, not replace, expert decision-making
+- Performance metrics reflect dataset conditions
+- Continuous monitoring is recommended post-deployment

+---
 ## Client-Ready Deliverables
 In a real-world consulting engagement, this project would be delivered as:
 - Cleaned and documented dataset